Ștefan Protopopescu: Military career

-Aicraft designer
+Aircraft designer

 After the end of World War 1, the problem of manufacturing aircraft in Romania arose as an advantageous solution, able to remove the difficulties that Romanian aviation went through during the war, especially regarding the lack of flight equipment necessary for training.
 Protopopescu strongly supported the proposal and thus he designed a twin-seat training biplane together with engineers Dumitru Baziliu and Gheorghe Țicău.
 The airplane was named Proto 1 and was built at the newly established Arsenalul Aeronautic.
 After the aircraft was finished in 1922, Protopopescu tested it himself.

 The qualities of the aircraft led the Ministry of War to order a series of 25 aircraft on 10 January 1923 from the Astra Aircraft Factory.
 However, the Astra factory did not respect the prescriptions of the prototype made at the Aeronautical Arsenal and changed the frame of the wings at its own initiative, and this led to the death of test pilot Ioan Sava.
 Following this accident, Protopopescu together with the engineers from Astra improved the design, and the new Proto 2 (aircraft) started production.

 Protopopescu went on to design another aircraft at Astra, named Astra-Proto.
 The airplane was intended for reconnaissance flights and was powered by a Hispano-Suiza 300 hp engine.
 The prototype passed its tests successfully and although it met the requirements, the factory did not receive orders for serial production.

 At the request of the Romanian government, Ștefan Protopopescu drew up a memorandum on the establishment of an aircraft and engine factory, a memorandum supported by the Chief of Staff, Colonel Paul Teodorescu.
 Following this, the Romanian Parliament adopted the "Law on industrial enterprises in connection with national defense" in 1925.
 This act will mark the foundation of IAR.

 The last aircraft he would design was the Proto-SET-2, another reconnaissance airplane.
 The design was made in collaboration with engineer Grigore Zamfirescu, the founder of SET.
 With this airplane, the SET company started its activity.
 It was powered by the Lorraine-Dietrich 450 hp engine and two prototypes were manufactured, one for static tests and one for flight tests.
 During one of the test flights, the prototype was damaged when the engine caught fire.
 Although the flight performances and features of the aircraft were comparable with others that were in service with the Romanian Air Force, there were no orders for mass-production.